 Prototyping is especially useful in the early stages of development, where iterative development and rapid feedback are crucial to success.
 Below are some key situations where prototyping proves beneficial:

-- Feature Validation: Prototypes allow teams to test specific features and gather feedback before full integration into the product.
-This ensures that the features align with user expectations and business goals.
+- Feature Validation: Prototypes can test specific features before integrating them into the final product.
+This ensures that the features satisfy user expectations and business goals.

 - Unclear or Evolving Requirements: When the requirements are not well-defined, prototyping clarifies expectations and ensures that the final product meets user needs.
-It is especially effective in Agile methodologies, where adaptive design is key to addressing evolving requirements and maintaining stakeholder alignment.
+Besides, Agile methodologies can benefit from prototypes because the need for adaptable designs to meet changing needs and keep stakeholder alignment.

 - Quick Iterations Needed: In domains where rapid iterations are necessary, such as startups or innovative projects, prototyping provides a flexible approach that can adapt to changing needs.
-The ability to quickly test, refine, and iterate on ideas helps teams pivot efficiently and achieve product-market fit faster.
+Teams that can rapidly test, hone, and iterate on ideas will be able to pivot effectively and reach product-market fit more quickly.

 Best Practices for Prototyping in Software Engineering